ScottWe/solidity-1/tutorials/6_comp_invars.md

 The previous tutorials have gone into great detail on the instrumentation of [local safety properties](4_arbitrary_clients.md) and [adequacy checks](5_client_data.md).
 Therefore, we focus our attention on the compositional invariant.
 We have two challenges.
-First, we must find an adequate candidate predicate.
-Second, we must prove that this predicate is compositional.
-As of now, the selection of candidate predicates is manual.
+First, we must find a candidate compositional invariant which is adequate.
+Second, we must prove that this candidate formula is truly compositional.
+As of now, the selection of candidate compositional invariant is manual.
 However, we present the selection as a mechanical process.

 Let's start by generating the model: